Compile time: Overview

-Compile-time occurs before link time (when the output of one or more compiled files are joined together) and runtime (when a program is executed).

-Although in the case of dynamic compilation, the final transformations into machine language happen at runtime.

-There is a trade-off between compile-time and link-time in that many compile time operations can be deferred to link-time without incurring run-time cost.
+Compile-time occurs before link time (when the output of one or more compiled files are joined) and runtime (when a program is executed).
+However, in the case of dynamic compilation, the final transformations into machine language happen at run time.
+Some compile-time operations can also be deferred to link-time while still not incurring a run-time cost.